MariaFogh/MLOps_Transformers/README.md

 ## Overall objective

 This project will investigate how to use Machine Learning Operations tools in a project.
-We aim to exploit tools, including Cookiecutter for code structure to standardize the way of creating a project, Git to enable version control and collaboration, keep good coding practice (using e.g. Black eller Flake8), and automate hyperparameter optimization.
+We aim to exploit tools, including Cookiecutter for code structure to standardize the way of creating a project, Git to enable version control and collaboration, keep good coding practice (using e.g. Black or Flake8), and automate hyperparameter optimization.
 To illustrate the usage of these tools, we have chosen the task of using a classifier to determine whether movie reviews are positive or negative.

 ## Framework

 In this project we intend to use the Transformers framework (repository from the 🤗 Huggingface group), which provides an array of pre-trained models, for various uses such as text, vision and audio.
 We will in this project work with text data in order to classify movie-ratings from IMDB, hence the reason for exploiting such framework.
-We will more specifically employ the model BERT (Bidirectional Encoder Representations From Transformers) developed by Google, which is a Transformers-based machine-learning model for Natural Language Processing (NLP).
+We will more specifically employ the model BERT (Bidirectional Encoder Representations from Transformers) developed by Google, which is a Transformers-based machine-learning model for Natural Language Processing (NLP).

 ## Data